bartificer/programming-by-stealth/docs/pbs27.md

 The code for the examples in this instalment has been collected into a single ZIP file which you can download [here](https://www.bartbusschots.ie/s/wp-content/uploads/2016/12/pbs27.zip) or [here on GitHub](https://cdn.jsdelivr.net/gh/bbusschots/pbs-resources/instalmentZips/pbs27.zip).

-# Matching Postcast Episode 470
+# Matching Podcast Episode 470

 Listen Along: Chit Chat Accross the Pond Episode 470